jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 \|

 :  This character is called the "pipe" because it looks like a vertical bar or a piece of a pipe.
-It serves the function of connecting the output of one command to the input of another commmand--not unlike a pipe under your sink.
+It serves the function of connecting the output of one command to the input of another command--not unlike a pipe under your sink.
 The character is typed by pressing the shift+the key located directly above the enter key.
 In this example here we display the content of the chapter-05.md and *pipe* it to the grep command which filters the file showing us only the lines containing the term *permission*. __Usage example:__
 ```bash
 cat Chapter-05/chapter-05.md | grep permission
 ```

 \*

-:  The asterik (shift+8) is the wildcard representative.
+:  The asterisk (shift+8) is the wildcard representative.
 It can be used in any shell command when you want to let the computer to the work or when you are not quite sure of a files spelling. __Usage example:__
 ```bash
 ls *.md
 ```